QGIS: Refine Your Maps for Reporting and Publication

 Line Geometry

-We can also make our lines look nice.
-Sometimes it can be as simple as picking a contrasting colour, and adding some more width.
-Sometimes it can be very useful to add some dashes to your line.
+We can make our lines stand out.
+Sometimes it can be as simple as picking a contrasting colour, changing the width, or adding more symbol layers (with dashes, or arrows, or horizontal lines).

 • Select the Paths layer from the Layer Styling panel